 - Finding Locally Optimal, Collision-Free Trajectories with Sequential Convex Optimization

-John Schulman, Alex Lee, Ibrahim Awwal, Henry Bradlow, Pieter Abbeel
+John Schulman, Jonathan Ho, Alex Lee, Ibrahim Awwal, Henry Bradlow, Pieter Abbeel

 Robotics: Science and Systems (RSS), 2013